The Parthenon Marbles, the Clooney’s and a poetical perspective from Keats and Byron

-THE PARTHENON MARBLES became front-page news back in 2014 when the Greece appointed international lawyer Amal Clooney, wife of Hollywood actor George Clooney, to argue their return from Britain to their homeland of Greece.
-They became topical again in 2018 with the opening of the British Museum exhibition Rodin and the Art of Ancient Greece.
-The exhibition showed how sculptor Rodin was inspired on seeing the Marbles at the museum.
-It changed his approach to sculpture, and he came to accept that headless sculpture could still be beautiful.
+THE PARTHENON MARBLES became front-page news back in 2014 when Greece appointed international human rights lawyer Amal Clooney, wife of Hollywood actor George Clooney, to argue their return from Britain to their homeland of Greece.
+The argument was raised again in 2018 with the opening of the British Museum exhibition Rodin and the Art of Ancient Greece.
+The exhibition showed how Rodin was inspired on seeing the Marbles at the museum.
+It changed his approach and he came to accept that headless sculpture could still be beautiful.
 Rodin’s sculptures were shown alongside 18 of the Greek masterpieces.

 The legality of their ownership remains a debatable point with this Greek-British row raging on since 1807, the date Lord Elgin stripped the Parthenon ruins of their classical treasures and had them transported from the Acropolis to London under the noses of the warring factions caught up in the Ottoman conflict.
 The British Museum has had them on permanent display since 1817.

 It has to be said, there was great concern the battleground of the Ottoman Empire would reduce the Parthenon to rubble.
 Enlightenment Age antiquarian Richard Chandler observed in 1770: “It is to be regretted that so much admirable sculpture as is still extant about this fabric should be all likely to perish … from ignorant contempt and brutal violence”.
 However, it is questionable whether this reasonable concern should justify removing them from their place of origin.

 The Parthenon Marbles: Lord Byron and Keats offer a poetical perspective